gaohangcodes/CAN4DDD/README.md

 The repository for our paper "[Improving Real-time Driver Distraction Detection via Constrained Attention Mechanism](https://www.sciencedirect.com/science/article/pii/S0952197623015920)".

+# Dataset Preparation

+For instructions on how to obtain the AUC V2 dataset with driver IDs, please refer to: https://github.com/gaohangcodes/LearningDriverIrrelevantFeatures4DBR

 # Citation

 Below is the BibTeX format citation for our paper: